caverym/bupc/README.md

 ## Registers
 ### visible:
-The interpreter has operation 8 registers:
+The interpreter has eight operation registers:

 `uia, uib, uic, uid` are unsigned 8bit registers which can be used in your program.